Sarit Kattan Gribetz

 and is co-writing an article on the term “daughters of Israel” in late antique sources.

-Sarit studied Religion, Near Eastern Studies, and Jewish Studies as an undergraduate at Princeton University.
-She liked it so much that she returned to Princeton for her PhD.
-As a graduate student, she spent two years abroad – first in Israel on a Fulbright, where she studied Talmud and archaeology at the Hebrew University in Jerusalem and spent a hot and exciting summer digging at Sepphoris in the Galilee, and then in Canada, where she taught courses on ancient Judaism and rabbinic literature as a visiting instructor at the University of Toronto.
+Sarit received her A.B. and Ph.D. in Religion and Jewish Studies from Princeton University.
+As a graduate student, she spent two years abroad – first on a Fulbright in Israel, where she studied Talmud and archaeology at the Hebrew University in Jerusalem and spent a hot and exciting summer digging at Sepphoris in the Galilee, and then in Canada, where she taught courses on ancient Judaism and rabbinic literature as a visiting instructor at the University of Toronto.
 Sarit had the pleasure of splitting her post-doctoral year between the Jewish Theological Seminary and Harvard University, with a short stint at the Andover Newton Theological School.
 She met her husband while studying Arabic at Middlebury College, and together they are raising identical twin daughters and a mischievous son.
 She is thrilled to be joining the faculty at Fordham.

 “Hanged and Crucified: The Book of Esther and Toledot Yeshu